FOCUS OF UNIT 2

 Characteristics of an Article

-The writer of an article creates interest through the title (in a newspaper or online news called a headline) and the first few paragraphs (lead).
+The writer of an article creates interest through the title (called a headline in a newspaper) and the first few paragraphs (called a lead).
 The title is designed to provide an overview of the information contained in the article so the reader will know what the article is about.

 The opening paragraphs usually answer the 5WHs – who, what, where, when, why and how.
 Each of these facts is expanded upon in the rest of the article.
 The article takes the shape of an inverted pyramid.
 With the most important and least detailed information at the beginning of the article, the writer hopes to engage the interest of his audience so that they will keep reading.